gmtsciencedev/scitq-examples/metaphlan4/README.md

 python scitq_metaphlan4.py mybatch s3://bucket/mybatch/fastqs s3://bucket/mybatch/temp s3://bucket/mybatch/results s3://bucket/resource/metaphlan4.tgz
 ```

-## With filter
+## With filter (for raw FASTQs)

-A specific version of the script, `scitq_metaphlan4_filter.py` is now proposed that include fastp filtering, removal of human genome and normalization of sample by seqtk.
+A specific version of the script, `scitq_metaphlan4_filter.py` is now proposed that include fastp filtering, removal of human genome reads and normalization of sample by seqtk.
 Only MetaPhlAn 4.0.6 is supported with this version right now.